VitoTAP/aquacrop-interface/README.md

 ### Remote

-The `AquaCropClient` class is used to connect to a remote AquaCrop interface.
+The `AquaCropClient` class is used to connect to a remote AquaCrop interface:

 ```java
 // Create client